 All courses must be finished for successful program completion

 Additional Course Offering:

 Students who have completed the Pharmacy Technician program courses have the option to apply for an unpaid Pharmacy Technician externship in order to get hands-on experience.
-Contact the Pharmacy Program Director for more information.
+Contact the Pharmacy Program Coordinator for more information.

 Skills for Success: